The Forerunner

 35 Then James and John, the sons of Zebedee, came up to Jesus and said to him, “Teacher, we want you to do for us whatever we ask of you.”
 36 So he said to them, “What is it you want me to do for you?”
 37 They said to him, “Grant us that in your glory one of us will sit on your right hand, and the other on your left.”
 38 But Jesus said to them, “You don’t realize what you are asking for yourselves.
 Are you able to drink the cup that I will drink, and to be baptized with the baptism that I will undergo?”13 39 They said to him, “We are able.”
 Then Jesus said to them, “You will indeed drink the cup that I will drink, and be baptized with the baptism that I must undergo.
 40 But to sit on my right or my left is not mine to grant, but belongs to those for whom it has been prepared.”

 41 Now when the ten heard about this, they began to get angry at James and John.
 42 But calling them to himself, Jesus said to them, “You know that those who are considered rulers of the Gentiles lord it over them, and that their “great ones” wield authority over them.
-43 But among you it must not be so.
-On the contrary, whoever desires to become great among you must be your servant; 44 and whoever desires to be first among you must be the slave of all.
+43 But among you it will not be so; rather, whoever desires to become great among you must be your servant; 44 and whoever desires to be first among you must be the slave of all.
 45 For even the Son of Man did not come to be served, but to serve, and to give his life a ransom for many.”

 Jesus Heals Blind Bartimaeus